-In 2001, the Trustees of St. Patrick’s Old Cathedral authorized the restoration of five historic structures that comprise the campus, the original seat of the Catholic Archdiocese of New York.
-Work began with the exterior restoration of the Cathedral (from 1809) and the Convent-School (from 1826); multiple layers of paint were removed from the facades, exposing the original brick and stone; the Cathedral’s slate roof was replaced and the original copper roof of the Convent-School was restored; window lintels, window surrounds, and stained glass panels were painstakingly restored.
-All work was done in cooperation with the NYC Landmarks Preservation Commission.
-A full renovation of the Parish House (from 1900) followed in 2007, with improved office, meeting and living space, and new elevator and building infrastructure to bring the facility up-to-date.
-The landmarked cemetery wall that runs 200 feet alongside the Church, which showed signs of buckling, was next addressed in 2010; new buttresses behind the wall and lateral reinforcing hidden in the mortar joints halted the deterioration; archaeological monitoring was deployed to protect the burial plots during construction.
+Acheson Doyle Partners was engaged in a long term restoration at St. Patrick’s Old Cathedral, the original seat of the Archdiocese of New York.
+Work began with the exterior restoration of the Cathedral (1809) and the Convent-School (1826).
+Multiple Layers of paint were removed from the facades, exposing the original brick and stone.
+The Cathedral’s slate roof was replaced and the original copper roof of the Convent-School was restored.
+Window lintels, window surrounds, and stained glass panels were carefully restored.
+Subsequently, a full renovation of the Parish House (1900) was completed, with improved office, meeting and living space, and new elevator and building infrastructure to bring the facility up to date.
+Lateral reinforcing was hidden in mortar joints and new buttresses were installed to halt the deterioration of the landmarked cemetery wall that runs 200 feet alongside the Church.
+ADP is currently retained to renovate the Cathedral interior, with all work done in cooperation with the NYC Landmarks Preservation Commission.